Most of us will face challenges in life.

 But that asshole just owned you.

 Except you can’t really forget it and just go back living your previous life.
 Just with one more baggage and another painful memory.

-She dumped you via text message, is telling her friends you were a mistake.
+- She dumped you via text message, is telling her friends you were a mistake.
 You “move on”, passively waiting to meet another girl.
 Just a bit more scared now.

-#6.
+#5.
 Give The Other Cheek

 - Kill them with kindness (give them the other cheek)

 The fact that he might have his own problems doesn’t mean he must create problems for you.